Jackson Hastings: Early career

 In 2012 and 2013, Hastings played for the New South Wales Under 16s and Under 18s teams respectively.

 In 2013, Hastings played for the St. George Illawarra Dragons' NYC team, and was selected for the Australian Schoolboys.

 Hastings played 47 games, scored 14 tries, kicked 195 goals and 1 field goal for 447 points in his U20s career from 2013 to 2016 with both the St. George Illawarra Dragons and the Sydney Roosters.

 Sydney Roosters

 On 27 August 2013, Hastings signed with the Sydney Roosters on a 3-year contract, rejecting offers from St. George Illawarra, North Queensland Cowboys and Newcastle Knights.
 He played for the Roosters' NYC team in 2014.

 In round 26 of the 2014 NRL season, Hastings made his NRL debut for the Sydney Roosters against the South Sydney Rabbitohs.
-The following week, Hastings played in the clubs upset qualifying loss to Penrith.
+The following week, Hastings played in the club's upset qualifying loss to Penrith.